visualengineers/sci-knowledge-base/pages/workshop-builder.md

 Describe your goal as short and precise as possible.
 What do you want to get out of the workshop?
 If you are stuck, perhaps the [S.M.A.R.T.]({{site.baseurl}}/terms/smart) criteria or an "is not" analysis (excluding everything that is not the objective) will help.

 ## Customize Your Workshop
-Answer the following questions to explore Knowledge Items that cover your needs.
-Within the suggested Items, simply choose the ones you are interested in.
-Each Knowledge Item provides you with workshop material and further instructions on how to train its content in a workshop.
+Answer the following questions to get your personal Knowledge Item suggestions you can pick from.
+You will find workshop material and further instructions within each Knowledge Item.

 <!--  OPTIONS
   **face-to-face collaboration**